trivial-vector/bcs-python/README.md

 After import, pass in your login email and password to the Bootcampspot constructor.

-**Note**: If you intend to use this for anything you intend to publish online, _anywhere_, I would strongly suggest you do not pass the login values into the constructor as shown below.
+**Note**: If you intend to publish anything using this online, _anywhere_, I would strongly suggest you do not pass the login values into the constructor as shown below.
 Use a hidden file or, better yet, environmental variables.

 ```
 >>> from bcs.bootcampspot import Bootcampspot